Comparisons

 If you are in-house legal (not a law firm), the choice often favors Bind even for the legal team itself.
 For more on this topic, see our guide to what is AI contract management.
 This might seem counterintuitive.
 Why would lawyers not want a tool designed specifically for lawyers?
 The answer lies in the fundamental difference between law firm work and in-house work.

 In-house legal work is structurally different from what lawyers do at firms.
-Roughly 80% of the workload is contract work, not case work.
 The contracts themselves are repetitive: the same types of agreements, similar negotiation patterns, predictable variations.
 Success is not measured in billable hours but in business enablement: how quickly can the legal team support the rest of the organization without becoming a bottleneck?
 And critically, in-house teams need to scale their output without proportionally scaling headcount, which is exactly the problem automation solves.

 Legora and Harvey were designed for the case-based, matter-by-matter workflow of law firms where each engagement is unique and requires fresh analysis.
 In-house legal needs tools that handle the repetitive volume efficiently so that the team's limited bandwidth can be focused on the matters that genuinely require legal judgment.